 They attend the annual SVP mass for the sick and the housebound of the parish and help out at the afternoon tea that follows.
 They also sing Christmas songs and carols and do Irish dancing at the SVP annual Christmas meal.
 The parishioners love to have a chat with the Minnie Vinnies throughout the afternoon.

-They regularly attend Serendipity, which is a local residential care home.
+They regularly attend a local residential care home.
 During these visits, they have played bingo, sang songs and danced on special occasions or sit and have a chat with the residents.
-They have built up a special relationship with the staff and residents of Serendipity and they really do make a difference.
+They have built up a special relationship with the staff and residents and they really do make a difference.

 The Minnie Vinnies have actively supported Stretford Foodbank by collecting food from our playground foodbank collection point and passing it on to volunteers from the foodbank.
 They have also organised special collection days too.